Kong/docs.konghq.com/app/2.2.x/plugin-development/custom-logic.md

 plugin's schema (described in the `schema.lua` module).
 More on plugins schemas in the [next chapter]({{page.book.next}}).

-Note that UDP streams don't have real "connections".
-Kong will consider all packets with the same origin and destination host and port as a single "connection".
-After a configurable time without any packet, the connection is considered "closed" and the `:log()` function is executed.
+Note that UDP streams don't have real connections.
+Kong will consider all packets with the same origin and destination host and port as a single connection.
+After a configurable time without any packet, the connection is considered closed and the `:log()` function is executed.

 [HTTP Module]: https://github.com/openresty/lua-nginx-module
 [Stream Module]: https://github.com/openresty/stream-lua-nginx-module